Decoding Immunity Supplements

 Foods containing zinc which benefits immunity

 Zinc is an essential mineral that we cannot make in our bodies.
-While it has many functions, some of which are not fully understood, its role in immune support is clear.
+While it has many functions, some of which are not fully understood, its role in immune support is evident.
 Our immune system has an array of different immune cells for a variety of uses.
-The T-cells are one specific type of immune cell that requires an adequate amount of zinc to function properly.* When we are deficient in zinc it affects the lifespan of T-cells, and some are not able to mature to their full active potential.* Making sure we receive zinc through food or supplements such as Nature's Lab Zinc Picolinate 50mg can help support our overall immune health.
+The T-cells are one specific type of immune cell that requires adequate zinc to function properly.* When we are deficient in zinc, it affects the lifespan of T-cells, and some cannot mature to their full active potential.* Ensuring we receive zinc through food or supplements such as Nature's Lab Zinc Picolinate 50mg can help support our overall immune health.

 The Best Immune Health Supplements

 Are you looking for supplements that can help support your immunity?
-At Nature’s Lab we carry a variety of products that can enhance your wellness.
-Nature’s Lab Gold Immunity Plus is a blend of essential vitamins, minerals and flavonoids, featuring vitamin D3, vitamin C, selenium, zinc, astragalus root and quercetin.
-Immunity Synergy showcases well known immune boosters echinacea and elderberry paired with the powerful nutritional benefit of zinc and the botanical herb andrographis.
-Take a look at our immune health collection to find the dietary supplement that fits your needs.
+At Nature’s Lab, we offer a variety of products that can enhance your wellness.
+Nature’s Lab Gold Immunity Plus is a blend of essential vitamins, minerals, and flavonoids featuring vitamin D3, vitamin C, selenium, zinc, astragalus root, and quercetin.
+Look at our immune health collection for the dietary supplement that fits your needs.

 Shop our collection of Immune Support supplements.